moufan666/DingWenXuan_414join/README.md

 -
 I'm a `painter` from Inner Mongolia Autonomous Region who came to this school in order to have `a higher level of training in the art industry`.To fill my regret of not being able to study art and to follow my dream<br>
-Besides, I also hope to learn some programming skills and game theory to create a world for the `characters` born under my pen.<br>
+I hope I can meet reliable and good students in `414` and be at the top of the profession!
+I also want to learn everything about this profession, such as game fundamentals and programming, and I want to create my own game world for the characters born under my pen.<br>
-Having said that, I am actually very interested in everything about this major.
+Having said that, I am actually very interested in everything about this major.<br>

 #  This is my favorite picture of my lovely cat. she is my angel!!!!
 ![image](https://raw.githubusercontent.com/moufan666/moufan666/main/images/IMG_20210511_122424.png)
 This is my `bilibili account`, even though I hardly post anything here:(((((<br>